 We are so glad you have made the choice to join us at RWU.
 Welcome to our community of active and engaged learners!
 The following information will help you prepare to meet with members of our community during New Student Orientation and course registration sessions.

 During New Student Advising and Registration, you will learn about the RWU curriculum, degree requirements, and academic opportunities.
-You will meet with either a faculty advisor or dean to select your courses and learn how to register for classes using our student portal, Roger Central.
+You will meet with the faculty, your school Dean, or an academic advisor to select your courses and learn how to register for classes using our student portal, Roger Central.
 Advising sessions will be held on the second day of your scheduled Orientation.

-When meeting with your advisor/dean, we hope it will be a conversation where you can talk about your academic interests, goals, and strengths.
+When meeting with the faculty/advisor/dean, we hope it will be a conversation where you can talk about your academic interests, goals, and strengths.
 Our goal is for you to leave this session with a class schedule for the semester that you are comfortable with and excited about!

 Since this is your first time participating in academic advisement, we ask that you prepare for this conversation ahead of time.
 We would like your advising meeting to be a conversation, so please be an active participant.
 Don’t be afraid to ask questions – we don’t expect you to know everything!